MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Add-SPDistributedCacheServiceInstance.md

 ## DESCRIPTION

 This cmdlet contains more than one parameter set.
 You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
-For more information about how to use parameter sets, see [https://msdn.microsoft.com/library/dd878348(VS.85).aspx](Cmdlet Parameter Sets).
+For more information about how to use parameter sets, see [https://msdn.microsoft.com/library/dd878348(VS.85).aspx] (Cmdlet Parameter Sets).

 Use the Add-SPDistributedCacheServiceInstance cmdlet to add an instance of the distributed cache server to a local server.
 This is required to start the AppFabric service.